The Path to Marriage Equality in Australia

 Australian Marriage Equality (AME) is an Equality Campaign that led the national movement to legalize marriage equality in Australia.
 The campaign received support from organizations small and large, all the way from local suburban Sydney community groups, to massive corporations like the airline Qantas (led by a gay CEO Alan Joyce) across the country.
 I joined AME during an interesting time in their organizational history.
 They were poised and getting ready to transform from an organization of mainly part-time volunteers into one capable of planning for, executing, and winning a nation-wide vote, called the plebiscite.

 I was a Fellow at AME from September through December 2015.
 My role was to help support the CEO in defining the strategic plan that would take the country to equality, as well as supporting the newly hired Campaign Manager in putting together a strategy to win the vote.
 Other responsibilities included:

-Event planning - Running a national screening of Freeheld, a film starring Julianne Moore and Ellen Paige in their fight for equal benefits in New Jersey.
+Event planning - Running a national screening of Freeheld, a film starring Julianne Moore and Elliot Page in their fight for equal benefits in New Jersey.

 Preparing materials for board meetings featuring many ‘angel’ investors.

 The experience was a big learning curve for me.
 I was a Senior Consultant at the time and hadn’t been managing people for very long.
 I usually had a manager giving me an overall direction, but rarely made materials or fully structured my own work.
 All of that changed at AME – not only was I responsible for shelling out the structure for senior-level documents, I had to manage multiple people for a fundraiser project and lead meetings with subject matter experts on my own.
 It was truly a growth experience.

 My NPF experience was once-in-a-lifetime opportunity.
 Not only did I get to punch above my weight class in terms of responsibility and impact, but I also got to take my boyfriend with me.Ankur Bajaj, Engagement Manager, Oliver Wyman